 The next thing you will see on the tab is a pause.
 It means that you need to wait without releasing the fingers of your left hand from the frets to get a long sound.

-After a pause, the main riff starts.
-Clamp the power chord on the strings from third to fifth.
-The following fragment comes after the main riff:
+After a short pause, the main riff begins.
+Clamp the power cord on the strings from third to fifth.
+The following section comes after the main reef:

 E | ——————————